GregVes/openv-vpn-ansible-playbook/README.md

-# OpenVPN Ansible role
+# OpenVPN Ansible playbook

-An Ansible role to manage a PKI for OpenVPN
+A playbook to manage a PKI for OpenVPN

 ```sh
 sh run.sh